 Bornstein said the delays in distributing the relief funds caused quite a bit of economic harm as many owners with residents in arrears are now in debt because they were unable to keep up with their mortgages.
 Instead of eviction moratoriums, Bornstein said if the government had provided loans at the outset of the pandemic it would “have kept the economy lubricated.”

 And he believes the time it will take for the rental housing market to recover could have been avoided.

 “I would have not allowed debt to accrue.
 I would recommend an interest-free loan program instead of owners holding debt and then trying to chase it,” Bornstein said.
 “Doing it after the fact — some owners have vacancies where they are never going to recoup the debt.
 In the process, you’ve mucked up the system.”

-But now that the damage is done, landlords are looking for relief, and that relief largely depends on which state they are operating in.
+But now that the damage is done, property owners are looking for relief, and that relief largely depends on which state they are operating in.

-The State Rental Assistance Program began accepting applications from property owners and tenants on March 15.
-To be eligible for the aid, tenants must make less than 80% of the local median income and be able to show some impact from the Covid-19 pandemic.
+The State Rental Assistance Program began accepting applications from property owners and residents on March 15.
+To be eligible for the aid, residents must make less than 80 percent of the local median income and be able to show some impact from the Covid-19 pandemic.

-Bornstein recommends landlords take advantage of the program.
+Bornstein recommends owners take advantage of the program.